ucb-bar/chipyard/vlsi/README.md

 ```

 The configuration for the example design is contained in `example.yml` and the entry script with hooks is contained in `example-vlsi`.
 You may go through Hammer's readme to learn about the supported configuration options and how to write hooks.

+In order to install the process, edit the keys `vlsi.technology.asap7.tarball_dir` if you already have the ASAP7 tarball downloaded and `vlsi.technology.asap7.install_dir` if you have already extracted it.
+If omitted, Hammer will automatically download and extract the tarballs into the `build/asap7-tech-cache` directory when you first run synthesis.

 To synthesize a design: